yoniblum/ENG4000-Team-A-F/docs/syshealth-finalrelease-doc/syshealth_finaldocumentation.md

 #### Tested Software Configurations

 ## Financial and Management Volume
 This volume is about the financial and management aspects on this project, examining project progress as planned versus as executed.
-Futheremore, presents a failure report, and lessons learnt section.
+Furthermore, presents a failure report, and lessons learnt section.

 ### Backlog and Planned set of Deliveries